Angatar/helm/README.md

 The container follows best practices by running with a non-root user named `helm` with a UID of `6009`.
 This UID should avoid interference with existing users by default when working with your local filesystem (e.g, access to config files, mounted volumes...).
 However , to replicate the same behavior as if you were using Helm locally, it is advised to set the container user with your UID when running by using the `--user` option

 ## Working with Files
-As we'll make use of files with Helm (e.g., access your config files, package your charts), the container's working directory is set to `/files` (e.g. for your YAML charts), the user home is set to `/` (e.g. used for confing files) and 3 environment variables have been set respectively for cache, configuration and data:
+As we'll make use of files with Helm (e.g., access your config files, package your charts), it is important to know that the container's working directory is set to `/files` (e.g. for your YAML charts), the user home is set to `/` (e.g. used for confing files) and that 3 environment variables have been set respectively for cache, configuration and data:

 ```sh
 HELM_CACHE_HOME="/.helm/.cache/helm"